Birmingham to Bristol

 If you're travelling with a lot of luggage, you should bear in mind that the overhead racks are extremely small.
 So, anything larger than a backpack will need to go in the stacks at the carriage ends.
 There's a large compartment for luggage in Coach D. Typically, you'll only find two tables per carriage as well, except in Coach B, where you'll find four.

 Another thing to remember is that the windows on these trains have a film on them that makes receiving phone and data signals quite challenging.
 On many sections of the journey, you might find it difficult to do anything other than light browsing.
 In terms of power sockets, you'll find one at every window seat.
 Don't have a seat reservation?
-The unreserved carriage is Coach F. If your train has five carriages, then Coach is unreserved, too.
+The unreserved carriage is Coach F. If your train has five carriages, then Coach B is unreserved, too.

 It's possible to travel in First Class.
 You'll find seating in a 2+1 layout as well as light snacks and refreshments.
 Don't expect anything too substantial, though.
 Our top tip is that it's worth asking exactly what's available on board, as we had to specifically ask for a bacon roll in the morning when we sampled the service!